Tanjy55/tp/docs/DeveloperGuide.md

 ### Parser Component

+Here’s a (partial) class diagram of the `Parser` component:

 !['Parser diagram'](./src/ParserDiagram.png)

+The sequence diagram below illustrates the interactions within the Logic component, taking user input "add n/01 c/joe" as an example.

+[Sequence diagram (to be implemented)]

-How the parsing works...
+How the `Parser` component works:

-(maybe more sequence diagram)
+1. When user inputs "add n/01 c/joe", the input is passed from Ui Component to Parser Component.
+2. `Parser` checks for valid command format and runs method to parse command based on command keyword, which is "add" for this example.
+3. The respective method is run to parse the command and set up attributes for the corresponding Command type
+4. This results in a `Command` object created (more precisely, an object of one of its subclasses e.g., AddQuoteCommand) which is executed in Quotely.
+5. The command can communicate with `Data` when it is executed (e.g. to add a quote).
+Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the Data) to achieve.
+6. The result of the `Parser` execution is encapsulated as a Command object which is returned back from `Parser`.

 ### Command Component

+Here’s a (partial) class diagram of the `Command` component:

 !['Command diagram'](./src/CommandDiagram.png)

 All `Command` subtypes inherit from the abstract `Command` class which defines a command word and execute method

 The `Command` component,

-> Implements the Command design pattern and is central to the application's execution logic, allowing the user input to trigger specific actions.
+> Implements the Command design pattern and is central to the application's execution logic,
+> allowing the user input to trigger specific actions.

 How the `Command` component works:

 1) At it's core is the abstract class, `Command.java`, which all specific subtypes must extend.
 It enforces the execution of the `execute()` method.

 (Further explanation)